naz-ext/ThreatLens/README.md

 You can avoid uploading a file by not continuing when ThreatLens indicates that no existing VirusTotal report is available.

 You can remove your VirusTotal API key by editing the API key field in the app and clearing it.

+You can avoid using the file attribute tools by not selecting files in the Attributes tab or by not confirming attribute removal.

 You can delete the app to remove locally stored app data from your device. iOS may retain Keychain items according to system behavior.